Generalized Category Discovery: Generalized category discovery

 \subsection{Two strong baselines}

-To the best of our knowledge, there is no baseline for GCD\@ that can be used as-is from the literature.
-Instead, we adapt two NCD baselines for it: RankStats~\cite{han21autonovel}, which is widely used as a competitive baseline for novel category discovery, and UNO~\cite{Fini_2021_ICCV}, which is to the best of our knowledge the state-of-the-art method for NCD\@.
+We adapt two methods from the nearest image recognition sub-field, novel category discovery (NCD), for our generalized category discovery (GCD) task. \textit{RankStats}~\cite{han21autonovel} is widely used as a competitive baseline for novel category discovery, while \textit{UNO}~\cite{Fini_2021_ICCV} is to the best of our knowledge the state-of-the-art method for NCD\@.

 \paragraph{Baseline: RankStats+} RankStats trains two classifiers on top of a shared feature representation: the first head is fed instances from the labelled set and is trained with the cross-entropy loss, while the second head sees only instances from unlabelled classes (again, in the NCD setting, the labelled and unlabelled classes are disjoint).
 In order to adapt RankStats to GCD, we train it with a single classification head for the total number of classes in the dataset.
 We then train the first $|\mathcal{Y_L}|$ elements of the head with the cross-entropy loss, and train the \textit{entire} head with the binary cross-entropy loss with pseudo-labels.